amustapha/murmur/README.md

 ### Todo

-- [x] Create a home screen to set your username and connect to the network
+- [-] Create a home screen to set your username and connect to the network
-- [ ] Add a page to see a list of online users
+- [-] Add a page to see a list of online users
 - [ ] Add a page to see a list of friends
 - [ ] Add a page to send messages to friends
   - [ ] View messages